 Feel free to access our clickable prototype here: Welcome To Harvest

 We also created a video highlighting the ideation process and the main parts of the site.

 Harvest not only tackles the environmental issues but also changes the shopping experience by creating a deeper emotional tie to our food.

 We also created an infographic depicting visually on what our conceptual market would solve.

 This project posed many questions towards the end and had us considering the possible next steps.

 This project really got us to think outside of the screen.
 An UX designer should not limit themselves buried within the world of apps or websites, but rather take advantage of their innate curiosity and creativity to take on any issue.
-Because at the end of the day, its the people that matters.
+Because at the end of the day, it is the people that matters.
 It is the human interactions and experiences the UX designer should care most about.
-Its creating that connection, empathizing with users, using research to drive the next steps, and validating that makes UX design applicable everywhere.
+It is about creating that connection, empathizing with users, using research to drive the next steps, and validating that makes UX design applicable everywhere.